vchintal/eks-vcenter-vm-hybrid-node/README.md

 To successfully deploy this solution in your environment, follow the steps listed in sequence:

+1. **[Bottlerocket based EKS Hybrid Node](bottlerocket/README.md)** - Use the official all-in-one Bottlerocket OVA with all necessary Kubernetes components, security configurations, and VMware tools pre-installed for EKS Hybrid Nodes.
-1. **[EKS Hybrid Node ISO Creation](packer/README.md)** - Build a customized, hardened virtual machine image optimized for EKS Hybrid Node operations using HashiCorp Packer.
+2. **[Ubuntu based EKS Hybrid Node](packer/README.md)** - Build a customized, hardened virtual machine image optimized for EKS Hybrid Node operations using HashiCorp Packer.
 This step creates a golden image with all necessary Kubernetes components, security configurations, and VMware tools pre-installed.

-2. **[AWS Cloud Infrastructure Setup](terraform/README.md)** - Provision the required AWS infrastructure components including EKS cluster, networking, security groups, and optional Site-to-Site VPN connectivity using Terraform.
+3. **[AWS Cloud Infrastructure Setup](terraform/README.md)** - Provision the required AWS infrastructure components including EKS cluster, networking, security groups, and optional Site-to-Site VPN connectivity using Terraform.
 This step establishes the cloud foundation and secure connectivity between your on-premises VMware environment and AWS.